-First developed in the 1860’s, the waterworks reservoir captures the flow of creeks and rivers rising on the higher slopes of Mt Wellington.
-Flowing via a network of stone and timber troughs and channels, the gathered waters arrived at the receiving house, where today, an informative display explains the curious history of this important and historic site.
+First developed in the 1860s, the reservoirs at Waterworks Reserve capture the flow of creeks and rivers falling from the higher slopes of Mt Wellington.
+Channelled through a network of stone and timber troughs, the waters arrive at the receiving house, where an informative display explains the curious history of this important and historic site.

-There a number of different sites available.
-Tree shaded lawns and childrens’ play areas of the waterworks are popular for picnics and barbeques and also provide the perfect backdrop for light installations, creative community events, poetry readings, photography, musical performances, painting and drawing workshops and site specific theatrical performances.
+There a number of sites available.
+Tree-shaded lawns and children's play areas are popular for picnics and barbeques and provide the perfect backdrop for light installations, creative community events, poetry readings, photography, musical performances, painting and drawing workshops as well as site specific theatrical performances.
 Site 2 and 9 provide picnic shelters.

 Fees and charges: view City of Hobart's fees and charges.
 These are reviewed and approved by Council each financial year